- The Krewe of Tucks parade will start at the intersection of Napoleon Avenue and Magazine Street in New Orleans.

 The Krewe of Tucks first began in 1969 as a group of Loyola University students.
 The name "Krewe of Tucks" comes from the name of a now non-existen uptown pub where two college students decided to start their own krewe after failing at their attempt to become white flambeaux carriers.

 The parade has grown immensely over the years.
 Originally it was a night time parade of pick-up trucks.
-In 1983, the parade became a daytime event, and in 1986 the parade's course finally reached downtown.
+They changed to a daytime parade in 1983 and joined the traditional Uptown to Downtown route in 1986.

 Since its founding, Krewe of Tucks has a reputation of a rag-tag group.
 While the group has grown, they made sure to never lose their sense of humor and maintains their “Animal House” reputation.
 They are recognized for its irreverence and satirical floats, including the King's Throne, a giant toilet.